wallarm/ingress-plus/docs/cli-arguments.md

 ```
 Usage of ./nginx-ingress:
   -alsologtostderr
     	log to standard error as well as files
   -default-server-tls-secret string
-      Specifies a secret with a TLS certificate and key for SSL termination of the default server.
+    	A Secret with a TLS certificate and key for TLS termination of the default server.
+Format: <namespace>/<name>.
-      The value must follow the following format: <namespace>/<name>.
-      If not specified, the key and the cert from /etc/nginx/secrets/default is used.
+	If not set, certificate and key in the file "/etc/nginx/secrets/default" are used.
+If a secret is set,
+	but the Ingress controller is not able to fetch it from Kubernetes API or a secret is not set and
+	the file "/etc/nginx/secrets/default" does not exist, the Ingress controller will fail to start
   -health-status
-      If present, the default server listening on port 80 with the health check location "/nginx-health"
-      gets added to the main nginx configuration.
+    	Add a location "/nginx-health" to the default server.
+The location responds with the 200 status code for any request.
+	Useful for external health-checking of the Ingress controller
   -ingress-class string
-      Specifies a class of ingress.
-Only processes Ingresses with this value in annotations.
+    	A class of the Ingress controller.
+The Ingress controller only processes Ingress resources that belong to its class
+	- i.e. have the annotation "kubernetes.io/ingress.class" equal to the class.
+Additionally,
+	the Ingress controller processes Ingress resources that do not have that annotation,
-      Can be used with --use-ingress-class-only.
-Default 'nginx' (default "nginx")
+	which can be disabled by setting the "-use-ingress-class-only" flag (default "nginx")
   -log_backtrace_at value
     	when logging hits line file:N, emit a stack trace
   -log_dir string
     	If non-empty, write log files in this directory
   -logtostderr
     	log to standard error instead of files
   -nginx-configmaps string
-      Specifies a configmaps resource that can be used to customize NGINX configuration.
-      The value must follow the following format: <namespace>/<name>
+    	A ConfigMap resource for customizing NGINX configuration.
+If a ConfigMap is set,
+	but the Ingress controller is not able to fetch it from Kubernetes API, the Ingress controller will fail to start.
+	Format: <namespace>/<name>
   -nginx-plus
-      Enables support for NGINX Plus.
+    	Enable support for NGINX Plus
   -proxy string
-      If specified, the controller assumes a kubctl proxy server is running on the given url and creates a proxy client.
-      Regenerated NGINX configuration files are not written to the disk, instead they are printed to stdout.
-      Also NGINX is not getting invoked.
-This flag is for testing.
+    	Use a proxy server to connect to Kubernetes API started by "kubectl proxy" command.
+For testing purposes only.
+	The Ingress controller does not start NGINX and does not write any generated NGINX configuration files to disk
   -stderrthreshold value
     	logs at or above this threshold go to stderr
   -use-ingress-class-only
-      If true, ingress resource will handled by ingress controller with class which specifed
-      by value of ingress-class.
-Default false
+    	Ignore Ingress resources without the "kubernetes.io/ingress.class" annotation
   -v value
     	log level for V logs
   -version
-      Print the version and git-commit hash and exit.
+    	Print the version and git-commit hash and exit
   -vmodule value
     	comma-separated list of pattern=N settings for file-filtered logging
   -watch-namespace string
-      Namespace to watch for Ingress/Services/Endpoints.
-By default the controller watches acrosss all namespaces
+    	Namespace to watch for Ingress resources.
+By default the Ingress controller watches all namespaces
 ```